FMCalisto/social/prompts/MAIN.md

 Holds certifications in React-Native, Mastering GitHub, Git Real, How to Build a Startup, IEEE Membership, Machine Learning by Stanford University, Publication Recognition, and Entrepreneurship and Innovation.

+A solid commitment to research and development in HCI, AI, and health informatics marks Francisco Maria Calisto's career.
+His work as a researcher, developer, and educator reflects a deep understanding of the intersection between technology and healthcare, with a particular focus on improving medical diagnostics through innovative AI applications.
+As the CEO of BreastScreening-AI, he leads a project that aims to revolutionize breast cancer diagnostics, demonstrating his ability to blend academic research with practical, impactful technological solutions.

 ## Prompt 3

 Social Media links: